-The Art of Electronics by Horowitz and Hill (Cambridge University Press) is a classic: TK7815 .H67 2015 in the Engineering Library.
+The Art of Electronics by Horowitz and Hill (Cambridge University Press) is a classic: TK7815 .H67 2015 in the Page 4 of 7 Last revised: August 25, 2021

+Engineering Library.
 It is far more detailed than needed for this class, but is very practically oriented, and written in an entertaining conversational style. http://oskicat.berkeley.edu/record=b20247324~S1